tompinataro/pinataro/Public/README.md

-This static "Resume" website was created as a requirement for my application for admission to Prime Digital Academy.
+This static "Resume" project was created as a requirement for my application for admission to Prime Digital Academy.

 heroku buildpacks:set heroku/nodejs